SceneGate/Yarhl/docs/articles/Mastering-Yarhl.md

 Every game is composed by files, which has a specific format, for example .NCLR is a Palette file, or .aar is a package file.
 YARHL helps you to code objects as you were actually coding a game file.

 Continuing with the Palette example, you'd create a new Class called NCLR with everything you need to store.
-Or if you have different Palette types with common content, you could create a Palette format and then the childs.
+Or if you have different Palette types with common content, you could create a Palette format and then the children.

-¡Let's go for a quick example!
+Let's go for a quick example!

 ![Hex view of example file](https://i.imgur.com/KK5CsJH.png)